Harry Crosby: Legacy

 During 1931 and 1932, Caresse collaborated with Harry's mother Henrietta to publish letters he had written to his family while serving in France from the summer of 1917 until he returned home in 1919.
 Henrietta added a chronology and brief preface to the letters.
 The book War Letters was published in a unnumbered edition of 125 copies.
 As of 2015, a leather-bound edition of the book was priced from $2,000 to $3,500.

 Caresse Crosby edited and published Crosby's diaries and papers.
 She wrote and published Poems for Harry Crosby in 1931.
 She also published and translated some of the works of Hemingway, Faulkner, and Dorothy Parker, among others.
 The Black Sun Press enjoyed the greatest longevity among the several expatriate presses founded in Paris during the 1920s.
 Through 1936, it published nearly three times as many titles as did Edward Titus through his Black Manikin Press.

 Books printed by the Black Sun Press are valued by collectors.
 Each book was hand-designed, beautifully printed, and illustrated with elegant typeface.
 A rare volume published by the Black Sun Press of Hart Crane's book-length poem The Bridge, including photos by Walker Evans, was sold by Christie's in 2009 for US$21,250.
-In 2009, Neil Pearson, an antiquarian books expert, said, "A Black Sun book is the literary equivalent of a Braque or a Picasso painting—except it's a few thousand pounds, not 20 million."
+In 2009, Neil Pearson, an antiquarian books expert, said "A Black Sun book is the literary equivalent of a Braque or a Picasso painting—except it's a few thousand pounds, not 20 million."

-A new collection of Harry Crosby's poetry, Ladders to the Sun: Poems by Harry Crosby was published by Soul Bay Press in April 2010.
+Ladders to the Sun: Poems by Harry Crosby, a collection of Harry Crosby's poetry, was published by Soul Bay Press in April 2010.

 In 2004, Fine Line Features optioned Andrea Berloff's first screenplay Harry and Caresse.
 Lasse Hallström was initially attached to direct and Leslie Holleran was attached as a producer.